-The Small-Mid Cap Value Strategy targets all U.S.-listed equity securities with market capitalizations between $250 million and $10 billion.
+The SMID Strategy targets all North American listed equity securities with market caps between $250 MM and $10 B, at the time of initial purchase.

-The Small-Mid Cap Value Strategy seeks to outperform the Russell 2500 Value by 200 to 400 bps gross of fees over a market cycle.
+The Small-Mid Cap Value Strategies seek to outperform the Russell 2500 Value by 200 to 400 bps gross of fees annualized over a market cycle.

 I. Idea Generation

-Systematic Research: Screening of the firm’s two principal databases — Value Line and FactSet.
+Systematic Research: Screening of the firm’s principal databases.

-- Quantitative screening through FactSet: Identifies stocks that best exhibit the Strategy’s five critical criteria
+- Quantitative screening through FactSet (proprietary stock screens): Identifies stocks that best exhibit the Strategies’ critical criteria

-Dynamic Research: An active search for attractive candidates among:
+Dynamic Research: An active search for attractive candidates among a myriad of sources, including:

 - Competitor analysis

-- Various other contacts and resources established by the Portfolio’s management team
+- Various other contacts and resources established by the portfolio management team

 II.
 Security Analysis

-- Attractive business model: Sustainable, predictable, understandable, with reasonable growth prospects and high returns on equity and invested capital
+- Attractive business model: Understandable, predictable, and sustainable; high returns on equity and invested capital; and reasonable growth prospects

 III.
 Portfolio Construction